 Guatemala’s extensive and biologically diverse forest systems are experiencing a rapid 1.3% annual rate of deforestation and losing their economic value due to forest fires, agricultural expansion, wildlife-poaching, and large-scale development projects.
 Increases in ongoing donor assistance to empower communities in resource management of this valuable forest system would help Guatemala achieve a greater, more sustainable yield from its forests and reduce the rate of deforestation.

-- Review of FONTIERRAS and Increased Support for the Landless.
-The Government of Guatemala (GOG) should assess FONTIERRA’s past performance and institutional capacity, to inform recommendations for improving upon its delivery of pro poor services and for improving transparency and accountability.
+The Government of Guatemala (GOG) should assess FONTIERRA’s past performance and institutional capacity, to inform recommendations for improving upon its delivery of pro-poor services and for improving transparency and accountability.
 It should also consider revisions to the land purchase program to include micro-plots for the landless and other programs to decrease the number of landless. households.

 Guatemala has a history of rural poverty, distorted land distribution patterns, and severe income inequality.
 Land-related issues were a fundamental cause of the 36-year Guatemalan Civil War, which ended in 1996.
 The Peace Accords attempted to address land issues, including access for the poor, legal reform, and land administration.
-However, political will for reform has been limited, and Guatemala inequitable and concentrated Central America.
+However, political will for reform has been limited, and Guatemala continues to have the most inequitable and concentrated distribution of land ownership in Central America.

 Although there are no legal restrictions on women’s access and rights to land, the percentage of female landowners is extremely low due to prevailing patriarchal influences.
 Within indigenous communities, women are even more marginalized.
 Women-headed households, particularly those headed by indigenous women, are more susceptible to poverty.